Sweden ends neutrality, joins Finland in seeking NATO berth

 “The Swedish government’s intent is to apply for NATO membership.
 A historic day for Sweden,” Foreign Minister Ann Linde wrote on Twitter.
 “With a broad support from political parties in the parliament, the conclusion is that Sweden will stand stronger together with allies in NATO.”

-The Kremlin, however, has repeatedly warned the move would have destabilizing consequences for security in Europe.
+The Kremlin has repeatedly warned the move would have destabilizing consequences for security in Europe.

 Russian President Vladimir Putin said Monday that Moscow “does not have a problem” with Sweden or Finland as they apply for NATO membership, but that “the expansion of military infrastructure onto this territory will of course give rise to our reaction in response.”